 Amend Existing Orders of Guardianship

-Do you expect to pre-decease your loved one?
+Do you expect to pre-decease your special needs loved one?
 An existing Order of Guardianship can be amended to add another who will advocate/speak on the behalf of the named individual in your absence.
 Again, best to consult an attorney or legal advocate to aid the process.

 Power of Attorney (POA)

 For those who need someone to handle their financial affairs, a power of attorney is very helpful.
 It must be signed by a person who is mentally competent.
 The person must understand what he is signing.
 This can be done either before a person loses mental capacity or, if this has already happened, during a period that the person has regained capacity, if only temporarily.
 A doctor could help determine capacity if there is doubt.

 See Guardianship or POA, which one do you need? for more information on which avenue is the right one take.